jolakotturinn2m/AMD-Compute-Switcher2/README.md

 # AMD-Compute-Switcher2
-Improved AMD-Compute-Switcher.
+Improved AMD-Compute-Switcher (from BitcoinTalk).
 Helps to quickly set up optimized settings for a comfortable installation of AMD multi-GPU systems.

 Features: